1024inc/engineering-blog/eng-paths/staff_engineer.md

 </td></tr>
 <tr><td  markdown="1">

 - Communicates the awesomeness of Beyond's tech community externally via talks and blog posts.
-Identifies areas that Beyond can share effectively with the outside world and guides the creation of content and communication around these areas
+Identifies areas that Beyond can share effectively with the outside world and guides the creation of content and communication around these areas.
-- Sets long-term strategic technical direction, able to look ahead 12-18 months, identify the areas of greatest need across Beyond, create plans to improve them, and build teammate and exec buy-in around the plan
+- Sets long-term strategic technical direction, able to look ahead 12-18 months, identify the areas of greatest need across Beyond, create plans to improve them, and build teammate and exec buy-in around the plan.
-- Seen as a role model and mentor to every technical member of the team
+- Seen as a role model and mentor to every technical member of the team.
-- Serves as the main technical advisor for and works directly and closely with senior management
+- Serves as the main technical advisor for and works directly and closely with senior management.

 </td></tr>
 </table>